pgsleepy/ultimatexr.io-1/content/api/P_UltimateXR_Manipulation_UxrManipulationEventArgs_GrabPointIndex.md

 # UxrManipulationEventArgs.GrabPointIndex Property

 Gets the grabbable object's grab point index related to the event.
 Can be meaningless if the event doesn't use this property.
-Check the event documentation for use of this property.
+Check the event documentation to see how the property is used.

 **Namespace:**&nbsp;<a href="N_UltimateXR_Manipulation">UltimateXR.Manipulation</a><br />**Assembly:**&nbsp;UltimateXR (in UltimateXR.dll) Version: 0.0.0.0